yathindrakodithuwakku/asgardeo-auth-spa-token-exchange/samples/choreo-token-exchange-react-app/README.md

 ### Download the Sample

-Download the sample from [here](https://github.com/asgardeo/asgardeo-auth-spa-token-exchange/releases/latest/download/asgardeo-react-app.zip) and extract the zip file.
+Download the sample from [here](https://github.com/asgardeo/asgardeo-auth-spa-token-exchange/releases/latest/download/choreo-token-exchange-react-app.zip) and extract the zip file.

 ### Configure the Sample

 Update configuration file `src/config.json` with your registered app details.

+Add Choreo API endpoint under `API_ENDPOINT` property under `src/pages/home.tsx`.

 **Note:** You will only have to paste in the `client ID` generated for the application you registered.